When war broke out in Europe in September 1939, the American merchant fleet was caught unprepared to handle a massive sealift of war material.

 The result was the emergency fleet program, which introduced the assembly-line production of standardized ships – the Liberty ships – in 1941.

 The Liberty ship represented the design solution that would fill the need for an emergency type of simple, standardized cargo steamer.
 Based on a British design, it could be mass-produced cheaply and quickly using assembly-line methods and could easily be converted to individual military service needs.

 While reviewing blueprints of the Liberty ships at the White House, President Franklin D. Roosevelt, who loved naval vessels and had an eye for design, mused aloud to Maritime Commission administrator Admiral Emory S. Land, “I think this ship will do us very well.
 She’ll carry a good load.
 She isn’t much to look at, though, is she?
 A real ugly duckling”.
 Thus, the Liberty ships received their second nickname “the ugly ducklings“.

 Production speed grew more important as German submarines sank ships trying to break Hitler’s naval blockade of Great Britain.
 The Allies needed ships by the hundreds to replace these losses and to increase the flow of supplies to England and, later, the Soviet Union.

-The first of these new ships was launched on September 27, 1941.
+The first of these new ships were launched on September 27, 1941.
 It was named the SS Patrick Henry after the American Revolutionary War patriot who had famously declared, “Give me liberty, or give me death”.
-Consequently, all the EC2 type of emergency cargo ships came to be known as Liberty ships.
+Consequently, all the EC2 types of emergency cargo ships came to be known as Liberty ships.